 Proposals seeking support to conduct well-focused conferences and workshops related to the ECR: BCSER goals may also be submitted.
 Proposals should include a conceptual framework for the conference or workshop, draft agenda, possible participant list, the outcomes or products that will result from the conference, and how these products serve the goals of the ECR capacity building competition.
-Proposals focused on skills for the future of STEM education research are of particular interest.
+Proposals focused on transition from discipline-based research to STEM education research and building skills for the future of STEM education research are of particular interest.
+Proposals focused on components of the national network of NSF INCLUDES also are welcomed.
 Investigators are encouraged to contact a cognizant EHR Program Officer prior to submission.
 Typical award size is \$25,000 to \$100,000.
 (Please refer to Chapter II.E.7 in the PAPPG for guidance about conference and workshop proposals.)
 The specialized items requested must be included within the 15-page project description.